Choosing Large Breast Implants

 - Skin elasticity

-- Your existing breast tissue or composition
+- Your existing breast tissue

-- Your intention and plan for your breast shape or size
+- Your desired breast shape or size

 - Your lifestyle or profession

-- Your overall body shape proportion
+- Your overall body shape and proportions

 - Your overall height and weight

 - Bigger breast implants are heavy: it’s common to gain a small amount of weight following your breast augmentation surgery because a foreign object is implanted inside your breasts.
 As a result, it may affect your daily activities.
 Specifically, it may prevent you from performing vigorous exercises such as running, jumping, or others.
 Therefore, it is best to ask Dr Gittos and lay down all your concerns during your consultation to determine the best breast implant size for you

 - Body movements can cause your breasts to sag over time: when performing your daily routine, gravity forces the implants and your natural breast tissue to move away from your chest in a downward motion.
 Over time, this stretches and weakens the breast tissue that causes your breasts to sag.
 Therefore, the bigger your breast implants are, the faster your skin might lose elasticity